felipecdo/leadership-playbook/README.md

 > Diversity matters.
 Research shows that teams with more diversity with regard to gender or underrepresented minorities are smarter (Rock and Grant 2016), achieve better team performance (Deloitte 2013), and achieve better business outcomes [...]
 It is also important to note that diversity is not enough.
 Teams and organizations must also be inclusive.
 >> [*Jez Humble; Nicole Forsgren; Gene Kim - Accelerate*](https://www.amazon.com.br/-/pt/dp/B07B9F83WM/)

-E não basta somente ter no time, mas como líder, prover mecanismos onde estas pessoas possam se sentir confiantes em se expressar e crescer através das conexões dentro e fora do time:
+E não basta somente ter no time, mas como líder, prover mecanismos onde estas pessoas possam (1) Expressar, (2) Interagir, (3) Aprender e (4) Pertencer dentro do time e da organização

 > Creating connections among followers is one of the most important tasks for leaders.
 >> [Management 3.0](https://management30.com/energize-people/individuals-interactions/)